daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Each focus category has an overarching theme, followed by selection guidelines that describe how to choose abilities for each Rang from the Abilities chapter, from Rang 1 to Rang 6.

-The newly created focus should be named in the form of a verb, like Contrôle les Bêtes Sauvages ou Demeure dans la pierre For instance, a fire-using focus created by following the guidelines in the energy manipulation focus category might be called Bears a Halo of Fire (one of the sample foci in this chapter).
+The newly created focus should be named in the form of a verb, like Contrôle les Bêtes Sauvages ou Demeure dans la pierre For instance, a fire-using focus created by following the guidelines in the energy manipulation focus category might be called Se Revêt d'un Halo de Feu (one of the sample foci in this chapter).
 Alternatively, a new fire-using focus should get an all-new name like Stokes the Flames of the Apocalypse ou Lights Fires With a Thought.

 ## Focus Categories